Impact of lung segmentation on the diagnosis and explanation of COVID-19 in chest X-ray images: Material and Methods

 \subsection{Classification (Phase 2)}

-We used only end-to-end deep learning approaches for classification without any handcrafted feature extraction algorithms.
-The reason behind this choice is to as much as possible preserve the original image to experiment with some prediction explanation approaches to show the impact of lung segmentation.
-This point will be further discussed in section \ref{subsec:lime}.

 We chose a simple and straightforward approach with three of the most popular CNN architectures: VGG16, ResNet50V2 InceptionV3.
-For all, we used transfer learning by applying pre-trained weights from ImageNet provided by Keras.
+For all, we applied transfer learning by loading pre-trained weights from ImageNet only for the convolutional layers \citep*{gulli2017deep}.
+We then added three fully-connected (FC) layers together, followed by dropout and batch normalization layers containing 1024, 1024, and 512 units.
 We performed the classification using full and segmented CXR images independently.

 Furthermore, we also evaluated two specific scenarios to assess any bias in our proposed classification schema.
 First, we built a specific validation approach to assess the COVID-19 generalization from different sources, i.e., we want to answer the following question: is it possible to use COVID-19 CXR images from one database to identify COVID-19 in another different database?
-This scenario is our main contribution since it is the less database biased experiment in this paper.
+This scenario is one of our main contributions since it represent the least database biased scenario.

 Then, we also evaluated a database classification scenario, in which we used the database source as the final label, and used full and segmented CXR images to verify if lung segmentation reduces the database bias.
 We want to answer the following question: does lung segmentation reduces the underlying differences from different databases which might bias a COVID-19 classification model?